Deliver Incredible Value to Customers in the New Year

 Posted by Ron Snyder in Territory planning | 1 comments

 “Are your territories managing you… or are you managing your territories?”
-Are your territories managing your team… or are they managing their territories?
 This is a question that has helped improve the results of many sales organizations.
 We have worked with many senior sales executives who have set up, ramped up and turned around a number of sales organizations; enabling them to achieve dramatic growth even in tough selling environments.
 One of the common elements of their systems for sales success is installing a good territory management process and template to ensure the sales team is making the most of the opportunities in their areas of responsibility; including territories, vertical markets and channel partners.
 Further, it is important to always look for ways to “connect the dots”… to understand what was happening in a territory, who the power brokers are, how they affect opportunities across the territory and how to leverage our contacts to make progress in target accounts and sales opportunities.